 These examples are specific, practical, and written in a clear, concise manner that meets the requirements of Standard 13.1f of the Care Certificate.

-It’s essential to remember that the safety and well-being of both employees and those they care for are paramount.
-Proper handling of hazardous substances is a vital component in achieving this goal.
+It’s essential to remember that the safety and well-being of both employees and those they care for are essential.
+Proper handling of hazardous substances is a really important component in achieving this goal.